angular/angular/aio/content/guide/ngmodule.md

 {@example 'ngmodule/ts/src/app/user.service.ts'}

-The sample application should display a welcome message to the logged in user just below the application title.
+The sample application should display a welcome message to the logged-in user just below the application title.
 Update the `TitleComponent` template to show the welcome message below the application title.

 {@example 'ngmodule/ts/src/app/title.component.html'}